shishirgoenka/snaps-boot/doc/source/install/install.md

 This will also set the static ip for the target hosts.

+>:warning: This step will reboot each target server when it is done.
+Wait a few minutes then ping and/or ssh each management server to verify
+it is back up.

 #### Step 7 (optional)

+The -s option can be maintained as a troubleshooting tool for static ip configuration

 Go to root directory of the project (e.g. `snaps-boot`)

 Execute this step only if static IPs to be assigned to host machines.